Professor C. John Powers

 He then was offered a position as a Senior Lecturer at Australian National University, which he began in 1995.
 Four years later he was promoted to Reader, and four years after that to Professor.
 In 2013 he was elected as a Fellow of the Australian Academy of the Humanities, a prestigious honour that is only accorded to a small number of leading academics across the country.
 He has also received an Excellence in Supervision award from the College of Asia and the Pacific and a national award from the Australian Teaching and Learning Centre for outstanding undergraduate teaching.

 John Powers is currently working on several projects.
 His main focus is a book analyzing Chinese government propaganda relating to Tibetan Buddhism.
 It examines the logic and worldview of this propaganda and how it works on its intended audience (or fails to do so).
-This is under contract with Oxford University Press; subission is expected in 2015.
+The final manuscript has been submitted and is being reviewed by editors at Oxford University Press.
+Publication is expected in 2015.

 Another manuscript, Investigation of the Percept and Its Philosophical Legacy in India and Tibet, a joint project funded by an Australian Research Council Discovery grant, was sent to OUP in March 2015 and is currently being assessed.
 The team included Jay Garfield, Sonam Thakchoe, David Eckel, Douglas Duckworth, John Makeham, Dan Lusthaus, Ching Keng, Chen-kuo Lin, Eyal Aviv, and John Jorgensen.
 This study is the first of its kind in Buddhist Studies: it charts the history of a 6th century Buddhist text through India, China, and Tibet, up to the 21st century.
 It includes studies of the literature, critical editions, and annoted translations.
 Another volume focused on the East Asian transmission and interpretation of this text is expected to be completed by 2016.